stevearc/aerial.nvim/README.md

   link_tree_to_folds = true,

-  -- Set default symbol icons to use patched font icons (see https://www.nerdfonts.com/) -- "auto" will set it to true if nvim-web-devicons or lspkind-nvim is installed. nerd_font = "auto",
+  -- Set default symbol icons to use patched font icons (see https://www.nerdfonts.com/) -- "auto" will set it to true if nvim-web-devicons, lspkind-nvim, or mini.icons is installed. nerd_font = "auto",

   -- Call this function when aerial attaches to a buffer.